Friends and Family of MAPs

 You probably still have questions, and we want to help you find answers.
 These resources are available to help you learn more about MAPs and minor attractions on your own time.

-There is a lot of misinformation about MAPs, especially online.
-If you want to seek additional information, it's important that you know how to identify misleading claims.
+There is a lot of misinformation circulating about MAPs, especially online.
+If you want to seek additional information, you should know how to identify misleading claims.
 We have a blog post to help you do just that.
-Your MAP friend or family member may also be able to provide you with additional tips and reliable sources.
+Your MAP friend or family member may also be able to provide you with additional tips and sources.